+The Science Faculty subscribes to Kerboodle which provides many useful resources including an online GCSE textbook; teachers will give students the login details.
 The Youtube channel 'Free Science Lessons' provides excellent, short and easy to understand video clips that help to revise the GCSE courses.
 The Science Faculty also subscribes to www.focuselearning.co.uk which provides very useful simulations of the GCSE required practical work.
 Again teachers will provide the login details.